 Project management offices or PMOs are not new, but they have had their ups and downs over the years.
 Recently, PMOs have been making a resurgence, especially in the United Kingdom.
 A well-planned, established and supported PMO goes a long way to support the efforts of an organization in streamlining their project and program processes.
-There is a lot to earn from implementing, growing and taking down a PMO.
+There is a lot to learn from implementing, growing, and taking down a PMO.

 Some years ago, I was asked to provide some consulting expertise to an organization looking to establish a PMO linked to the IT department of their company.
 I had had some previous expertise in a number of organizations with that type of assignment, and I was looking forward to this work.
-The ultimate goal for this change in structure was to help the IT group deliver more consistently on their projects which at present were not meeting with expectations and causing concerns.
+The ultimate goal for this change in structure was to help the IT group deliver more consistently on their projects which at present were not meeting expectations and causing concerns.

 After some preliminary investigations, including a review of the existing processes and methodologies in IT, we put together the groundwork to establish the new processes needed to support a small, entry-level PMO.
 Consultative in nature, the PMO was to house all forms, templates as well as provide the project managers with the training, mentoring and overall support on all things related to project management.